 10 Top Tips For Overseas Holidays With Small Children

-Let’s just start with packing because we parents tend to overpack, aren’t we?
+Let’s just start with packing because we parents tend to overpack, don’t we?
 Trying to be prepared for everything and beyond, we could literally pack up the whole house.
 Don’t.
 You won’t need as much as you think you do!
 And anything you forget you can buy out there.
 Take as little as you can.
 It’s hard to carry things through the airport/on the plane and chase after a toddler.

 2. Book an overnight flight